Kamalamba Navavarna Kritis: Overview

 These songs are set in praise of the Goddess Kamalamba who is enshrined in Tiruvarur in the Tanjore district of Tamil Nadu in South India.
 The Goddess is the reference to the Divine Mother of the universe, or the Supreme Consciousness.
 The lyrics and the descriptive details are loaded with the mystical symbolism of the Vedantic (advaita) tradition and the chakras of the human system are closely linked to the evolutionary aspects described in the compositions that reflect the scholarly reach, musical depth and mystical significance of the composer.
 Navavarna refers to the 9 layers of the Sri Chakra yantra, one of the primary modes of Devi worship.
 Each avarna has a deity associated with it, which is mentioned in each of the songs.

-Musically, they are par excellence and the majestic sweep of well known ragas (melodic forms) like Todi, Kalyani, Kambhoji, Sankarabharanam, Sahana, Anandabhairavi and Bhairavi are offset against haunting melodies in lesser known ragas like Punnagavarali, Ghanta and Ahiri.
+Musically, they are par excellence and the majestic sweep of well-known ragas (melodic forms) like Todi, Anandabhairavi, Kalyani, Sankarabharanam, Kambhoji, Bhairavi, Sahana and Sri are offset against haunting melodies in lesser known ragas like Punnagavarali, Ghanta and Ahiri.

 Dikshitar uses several talas (time measures) although Rupakam (3 beats) seems to be his favourite.
 Ata talam (14 beats) and Misra Jampa (10 beats) in the Kambhoji and Bhairavi pieces are rarely used because of the technical difficulty in executing these.
-An added element is the use of different case endings (which Dikshitar uses in his other group krities, like the Abhayamba and Nilotpalamba set).
+An added element is the use of different case endings (Sanskrit: विभक्तिः) (which Dikshitar uses in his other group krities, like the Abhayamba and Nilotpalamba set).
 The Dhyana (invocatory) kriti in Todi is in the vocative case, followed by the Anandabhairavi in the nominative, Kalyani in the accusative, Sankarabharanam in the instrumental, Kambhoji in the dative, Bhairavi in the ablative and so on.
 The ninth avarana kriti in Ahiri has all the cases; the raga itself has all the 22 Sruti (notes) in the octave.
 It is believed that such a fusion of all melodic and temporal elements in the same kriti is a musical way of expressing the advaitic ideal of "aham Brahmasmi" or complete union with the Absolute.
 Indeed, the Ahiri composition is very unusual musically especially the pallavi which has a repeating and distinctive prose sections, are seamlessly put together.

 The set concludes with a short and sweet mangalam (auspicious conclusion) in Sri ragam set in Khanda Ekam (5 beat talam).
 The entire set consists therefore of the dhyanam (invocation), the nine avaranas, and the mangalam (conclusion), a total of 11 pieces.